cstrahan/happybara/README.md

 * `MatchOne`

-By having the matching strategy as part of the monadic state, queries compose in convenient, consistent way.
+By having the matching strategy as part of the monadic state, queries compose in a convenient, consistent way.
 For instance, consider the
 following:

 ``` haskell